Main Claire's Itchy Feet logo

 Food In Ecuador

-The food across Ecuador varies regionally.
+The food across Ecuador varies regionally, visiting Ecuador will not starve you!
 While seafood is popular throughout the coastal area, warm soups and comfort foods are common in Andean regions.
+Let’s talk more about this food trip to Ecuador.

-My favorite has always been Encebollado, a fish stew.
+My favorite food during my travel to Ecuador has always been Encebollado, a fish stew.
 Ceviches of fish, shrimp or octopus are great too.
 Hornado, a whole roasted pig that comes with potato pancakes and veggies is another popular dish.
+Visit Ecuador to enjoy these foods!

 I always ate in local markets and restaurants where most Ecuadorians went to, and that helped me cut costs on food.
 And frankly, the food there is tastier than in big restaurants.